 The usual way for an adult to become Catholic is through the Rite of Christian Initiation of Adults (RCIA).
 Through this process people who have not been part of any Church are welcomed through Baptism, Eucharist and Confirmation.
 Those who have been Baptized in another Christian Church are invited to profess faith in the Catholic Church and celebrate Eucharist and Confirmation.
 For more information visit the parish office or call 563-588-1433.

 Small faith sharing groups are sometimes formed by the individuals in the group who have an interest in talking with others about faith.
 The parish provides a variety of materials which the group may research in looking for the right focus for members.
-The parish will also assist interested persons in finding an existing group to join or in forming new groups.
-Contact the parish office at 588-1433 for more information.
+The parish will also assist people interested in finding an existing group to join or in forming new groups.
+Contact the parish office at 563-588-1433 for more information.

 The human body holds special significance for the Christian.

-- it recalls the personal story of faith, the loving family bonds, the friendships and the words and acts of kindness of the deceased person.
+- It recalls the personal story of faith, the loving family bonds, the friendships and the words and acts of kindness of the deceased person.
 We are experienced through our bodies, and essentially identified through our bodies.

-- it is the body that was washed in baptism, anointed with the oil of salvation, and fed with the Bread of Life.
+- It is the body that was washed in baptism, anointed with the oil of salvation, and fed with the Bread of Life.

-- we hold to the conviction that the human body is in Christ a temple of the Holy Spirit, and that it is the body that is destined for future glory at the time of resurrection.
+- We hold to the conviction that the human body is in Christ a temple of the Holy Spirit, and that it is the body that is destined for future glory at the time of resurrection.